|

 From the data which we have seen, we are logical in concluding that there was a great spiritual hierarchy under God consisting of the anointed cherub, the cherubim, the seraphim, and all ranks and orders of angels.
 For the sake of clarity and visualizing the situation, we may think of various planes or levels, upon which the different creatures were placed by the Lord.
 In speaking thus, I am thinking in material terms.
 With this mode of expression let us think of the anointed cherub, the generalissimo of the Lord's hosts, as occupying the highest plane--next under the Godhead in authority, might, power, and dominion.
 On the same plane, but lower in rank and in order, are the cherubim.
 On a lower plane let us think of the seraphim.
 Then on a plane underneath that on which the seraphim are located are the various ranks and orders of angels.
 Finally, on a still lower level than the one on which the angels stand is man, who was created in the image of God--made a little lower than the angels.
 In the scale of living creatures the animals are on a still much lower level than man.
 But of course they cannot in anywise be compared to him who, according to Genesis 1:26, was created in the image and likeness of God.
 A conference in the Godhead was held and a decree was issued that the persons of the Godhead, after having created the animals, would bring into existence a new type of creature, who should be made in their image and likeness.
 This creature was man.

-When anyone looks at the Hebrew word bara' (which, when translated, means create) in all of its appearances, and notes its significance in each case, he sees that it connotes the bringing into existence of a being of an entirely new type, which is different from all preceding species.
-This fact shows that man did not evolve from any of the lower forms of life, but that he was the result of the direct creative activity of the Almighty.*
+bara' (which, when translated, means create) in all of its appearances, and notes its significance in each case, he sees that it connotes the bringing into existence of a being of an entirely new type, which is different from all preceding species.
+This fact shows that man did not evolve from any of the lower forms of life, but that he was the result of the direct creative activity of the Almighty.⁴

 Men are different from, though lower than, the angels, who do not propagate their species.
-"And Jesus said unto them, The sons of this world marry, and are given in marriage: 35 but they that are accounted worthy to attain to that world, and the resurrection from the dead, neither marry, nor are given m marriage: 36 for neither can they die any more: for they are equal unto the angels; and are sons of God, being sons of the resurrection" (Luke 20:34-36).
+"And Jesus said unto them, The sons of this world marry, and are given in marriage: 35 but they that are accounted worthy to attain to that world, and the resurrection from the dead, neither marry, nor are given in marriage: 36 for neither can they die any more: for they are equal unto the angels; and are sons of God, being sons of the resurrection" (Luke 20:34-36).
 But man was given the power to perpetuate his kind--to beget sons and daughters in his own image, thus to engender offspring having immortal spirits, who must spend eternity somewhere.
 What a tremendous responsibility the possession of the power to engender these immortal spirits lays upon man!
 No wonder God is very explicit in instructing man regarding the marriage relationship.

 Having glanced at the citizens of the great kingdom of God, from the anointed cherub down to man, we see that all were given that priceless endowment of freedom of choice and the exercise of the will.
 Let us represent the ability to make choices by the following graph: